 Canadian Partnership For Tomorrow’s Health

 In 2008 Alberta’s Tomorrow Project (ATP) joined four other regional cohorts in a national collaboration known as the Canadian Partnership for Tomorrow Project.
-Today, this collaboration is known as the Canadian Partnership for Tomorrow’s Health (CanPath) and has a collective enrollment of more than 300,000 participants.
-CanPath represents the largest data collection of its kind in Canada, involving the BC Generations Project, Ontario Health Study, Quebec’s CARTaGENE, Atlantic PATH, and Alberta’s Tomorrow Project.
-In 2018 Manitoba began recruitment, joining the consortium with The Manitoba Tomorrow Project.
+Today, this collaboration is known as the Canadian Partnership for Tomorrow’s Health (CanPath) and has a collective enrollment of more than 330,000 participants.
+CanPath represents the largest data collection of its kind in Canada, involving the BC Generations Project, Healthy Future Sask, The Manitoba Tomorrow Project, Ontario Health Study, Quebec’s CARTaGENE, Atlantic PATH, and Alberta’s Tomorrow Project.

 All participants in CanPath have completed health and lifestyle questionnaires, and many have donated biospecimens including blood samples, urine samples, physical measurements, and toenail clippings which are used to study exposure to environmental toxins.